Top Basic Patterns for Mobile Navigation Design

 What affects mobile app conversions?
 Content, relevance, and UX.
 Since the first two are quite achievable, UX has always been a tricky thing to master.

 In this article, we’ll elaborate on the basic types and principles of mobile navigation design, and provide 10 best practices in making app menus.
+See more works in our portfolio.

 What Is Special About Mobile Navigation?